tbali0524/playground-dvtfkqgd/markdowns/cs.md

 ## Checking the sample code

 Let's see our sample puzzle solution in C#.
-It is a traditional, imperative programming style approach.
+It is a traditional, imperative programming style approach:

 ```C# runnable
 using System;